Try a Sport - Cycling for Weight Loss

 An interesting statistic… If one third of all short car journeys were made by bike, national heart disease rates would fall by between 5 and 10 percent (Bikes not Fumes, CTC, 1992).
 Info from BikeBiz.

 Anyone can ride a bike; once learned, never forgotten.
 There are hundreds of different cycles to choose from – mountain bikes, road racing bikes, touring bikes and hybrid bikes.
-Ask a dealer's advice on what is best for you.
+Ask a dealer's advice on what is best for you, or have a look at this handy buying guide.

 Once you have your bike start off slowly and build up.
 Keep off roads until you build up your confidence.
 Try out short journeys initially such as taking rides around your local block.
 Also where possible, stick to flat roads and paths until you have built up to a certain level.